2-REC/unity-state-engine-graphview/README.md

 	- !
 Special case for level scenes!
 (TODO: allow to specify scene name prefix)
 - restartable (default: false): If state can be executed again when coming back from childen states.
 - isLevel (default: false): If state is related to game levels.
+	=> could be remmoved, and have derived class "LevelState" (TODO: handled here?
+	could be, but not really useful
 - exit scene (optional): Name of Unity scene (in other graph) to open when leaving graph.
-	- TODO: use state ID instead of scene (get IDs by parsing other graph - need to specify graph)
+	? - TODO: use state ID instead of scene (get IDs by parsing other graph - need to specify graph) => if specify state, limited to graph scenes, whereas if scene directly, could be a scene unrelated to grpahs... (what's best?)
+)
 - next (optional): Next state (see "Transitions").
 - children (optional): Children states (see "Transitions").